A Bayesian regularization-backpropagation neural network model for peeling computations: Results and discussion

 \subsection{Case II: Resultant force angle at detachment}

 Figures~\ref{fig:BPNN2_peeling_angle_max_U} and~\ref{fig:BPNN2_peeling_angle_at_detachement} show the predictions for the output dataset of BR-BPNN-II, i.e. the applied displacement at detachment $\bar{u}^\mathrm{det}$ and the resultant force angle at detachment $\alpha^\mathrm{det}$ using the corresponding training parameters from Table~\ref{tab:TP_BRBPNN2}.
-Again, as mentioned previously, since in the present work a 5-fold cross validation method is used, the predicted and the desired results across all the splits is shown.
+Again, as mentioned previously, since in the present work a 5-fold cross validation method is used, the predicted and the desired results across all the splits are shown.
 It can be seen from Fig.~\ref{fig:BPNN2_peeling_angle_max_U} that the predicted values of ${\overline{u}}^{\mathrm{det}}$ for all the angles except for $\theta_\mathrm{p} = 10^\circ$ are very close to the desired target FE results.
 The maximum, minimum and the average RE values, given in Table~\ref{tab:APE3}, are estimated to be $9.85\%, 0.15\%$, and $1.24\%$, respectively.
+Although the predicted results are evaluated for all the splits, the most effective results are observed for the third split for the case of $\theta_\mathrm{p} = 10^\circ$.
+Similar to the reasoning in Section~\ref{results_discussion_case_I}, the pestilential effects of cumulative MSE values pertaining to the first, second, fourth, and the fifth split cannot be compensated by the MSE value in the third split.
+This results in discrepancies between the neural network predicted outputs and FE-based desired outputs.
+However, in case of the $\theta_\mathrm{p} = 20^\circ$ angle, this problem is addressed by mitigating the adverse effects of the training splits (first, second, third, and fifth) with the benefits of the smallest MSE value in the testing split (i.e., the fourth split).
 As shown in Fig.~\ref{fig:BPNN2_peeling_angle_at_detachement}, the predicted values of $\alpha^\mathrm{det}$ are also very close to the desired target FE results.
-The maximum, minimum and the average RE values corresponding to $\alpha^\mathrm{det}$ predictions are estimated to be $0.66\%, 0.06\%$, and $0.30\%$, respectively.
+The maximum, minimum and the average RE values corresponding to the $\alpha^\mathrm{det}$ predictions are estimated to be $0.66\%, 0.06\%$, and $0.30\%$, respectively.
 It can be observed that the predictions are very accurate even outside of the training data set.